CHILDREN LEARN

 Our mission is to build an ‘educational ecosystem‘ that supports schools in their efforts to keep learners in school and engaged in their learning.
 Global experience confirms that a child’s education requires the involvement of all stakeholders and that includes more than what we can offer at school.
 This community-based approach uses play for these young learners as a primary method to make learning fun.

-We invest in unemployed youth (called YeBoneers) by training them to provide support to the education ecosystem and develop their own work skills.
+their own work skills.
 After the 10 month programme the majority of these YeBoneers go on to either further education or have found meaningful work opportunities through the programme.

-This primarily Western Cape government funded program is a partnership between WCED, DCAS, DEDAT, NGO Hope Through Action (Lead), Community Chest, Val de Vie Foundation and 14 local NGO partners.
+This primarily Western Cape government funded program is a partnership between WCED, DCAS, DEDAT, NGO Hope Through Action ( Lead), Community Chest, Val de Vie Foundation and 14 local NGO partners.

 Our ultimate goal is to build a culture of education in the community.